 Auditors who have already conducted or are in the process of conducting any portion of the onsite audit remotely

-The requirements in this FAQ are effective as of the date of its release, November 30, 2020.
-As a result, PREA audits that were completed prior to November 30, 2020 are not impacted by this FAQ.
-However, auditors who are currently conducting – or who have contracted to conduct one or more remote audits in the future – that contradict the requirements in this FAQ should contact the PMO immediately at PREACompliance@usdoj.gov.
+These requirements are effective as of the date of its release, November 30, 2020.
+As a result, PREA audits that were completed prior to November 30, 2020 are not impacted by these requirements.
+However, auditors who are currently conducting – or who have contracted to conduct one or more remote audits in the future – that contradict these requirements should contact the PMO immediately at PREACompliance@usdoj.gov.

 DOJ-certified PREA auditors are not permitted to conduct the site review portion of the onsite audit remotely, as it does not comport with the requirements in the PREA Standards, PREA Auditor Handbook (Handbook), and Audit Instrument.